allandeboe/focust/resources/docs/BUILD_USING_JENKINS.md

 ## Adding Necessary Credentials
 Before actually creating a job that will build the application, it is actually rather important to create the needed credentials that the `Jenkinsfile` needs to

-The credentials needed are username & password credentials with the following IDs:
+The first two credentials needed are **username & password** credentials with the following IDs:

 * `focust-spring-security` - for Spring Security
 * `focust-mysql-database` - for MySQL Database

+The last credential needed is an **certificate** credential, where you upload an appropriate `PKCS12` *SSL Certificate*:

+* `focust-spring-ssl-certificate` - to enable HTTPS for the Spring Application; `focust-spring` and `focust-spring.p12` are the values for *alias* and the *keystore*, respectively.

+> [!IMPORTANT]
+> changing the alias and keystore of the SSL Certificate should be reflected in the `./spring/src/main/resources/application.properties` file with the properties `server.ssl.key-store-alias` and `server.ssl.key-store`, respectively.
+Note that the `server.ssl.key-store` property needs to accept a value of `classpath:/keystore/[KEYSTORE]`, where `[KEYSTORE]` is the keystore value.

 To create Credentials in Jenkins, please refer to [this page](https://www.jenkins.io/doc/book/using/using-credentials/) on the Jenkins website.